Call-for-Code/Practice-Pull-Requests/README.md

    ![Fix](img/7-pr.png)

 1. Review the changes which should look like this, then click "Create pull request".
 Make sure that it's comparing your branch with the original `main` branch in the upstream **Call-for-Code** repository, not the `main` branch of your fork.

+   > Note: The screenshot actually shows it comparing my `main` to the upstream `main`, but it should show `krook-patch-1`.

    ![Fix](img/8-pr.png)